The Fani Lab Fam.

 Dr. Negar Fani

-Negar Fani, PhD is a clinical neuropsychologist and Associate Professor of Psychiatry and Behavioral Science at Emory University; she is also an affiliate faculty of the Emory Neuroscience Graduate Program.
-Her clinical work and research centers around people with Posttraumatic Stress Disorder (PTSD), with a focus on those who have experienced interpersonal trauma, including childhood maltreatment and racial trauma.
-She studies the intersection of emotion and cognition, particularly attention, in trauma-exposed people.
-She is passionate about using various technologies—from vibration-augmented breath-focused mindfulness to non-invasive deep brain stimulation (temporal interference)—to improve attention and emotion regulation, problems that are often faced by trauma-exposed people.
+Negar Fani, PhD, ABPP is a clinical psychologist specializing in neuropsychology.
+She is a tenured Associate Professor of Psychiatry and Behavioral Science at Emory University, where she also serves as Associate Vice Chair of Translational Research and Director of the Temporal Interference Neuromodulation Program.
+She is an affiliate faculty of the Emory Neuroscience and Molecular and Systems Pharmacology Graduate Programs.
+Her clinical work and research centers around helping people with Posttraumatic Stress Disorder (PTSD), with a focus on those who have experienced interpersonal trauma.
+She is passionate about using various technologies—from sternal vibration to a form of non-invasive deep brain stimulation, temporal interference—to boost treatment response.
+She targets problems with attention and emotion regulation, issues faced by many trauma-exposed people.

 RESEARCH COORDINATOR